mongodb/specifications/source/driver-bulk-update.rst

 BATCH SPLITTING: maxBsonObjectSize
 ----------------------------------
-More than 16MB worth of inserts are split into multiple messages, and error indexes are rewritten.
+More than 16 MiB worth of inserts are split into multiple messages, and error indexes are rewritten.
 An unordered batch continues on error and returns the error after all messages are sent.

 Empty collection.

 .. code:: javascript

-    // Verify that the driver splits inserts into 16-MB messages: batch = initializeOrderedBulkOp()
+    // Verify that the driver splits inserts into 16-MiB messages: batch = initializeOrderedBulkOp()
     for (i = 0; i < 6; i++) {
-    batch.insert({_id: i, a: '4 MB STRING'});
+    batch.insert({_id: i, a: '4 MiB STRING'});
     }

     batch.insert({_id: 0})  // will fail